 Many databases have an option for creating a persistent link.
-In most cases it is just a matter of copying the link and pasting it into Canvas.
+In most cases it's just a matter of clicking a permalink button.
 In other cases it requires adding the proxy information that authenticates off-campus users.

-In most cases, the proxy information will be included but in some cases the link provided does not include the proxy.
-You can add the proxy URL in front of the article URL so your off-campus student will be able to log in with their ONID information.
+In most cases, the proxy information will be included.
+If not, you can add the proxy URL in front of the article URL so your off-campus student will be able to log in with their ONID information.

 If you copy the URL at the top of the screen and the proxy information is not included, your off-campus students may not have access because the URL does not always include the proxy information.
 It depends on the database.